Click the audio play button to hear the entire article!!!

 As a reprint author, you have a responsibility to the original work’s copyright holder.
 This is especially true if you publish in a country with copyright laws and do not just rely on public domain content.

 As a reprint author, you are responsible for your integrity and creativity as a writer.
-You need to be true to yourself but also true to your work.
+You need to be true to yourself but also true to your work, as discussed in which theme best reflects the ideals of modernist writers.
 A good reprint author understands that certain things can be changed when translating one medium into another.
 Characters’ names, places and events may change slightly or even significantly.

 Dialogue may be altered or removed altogether; plot points might get shuffled around in order of importance so they’re more easily understood by readers unfamiliar with the original story.